 Your mathematical skills will enable you to solve a wide range of problems in a huge variety of contexts.
-Your ability to link ideas together across the subject.
-It will also develop your confidence to tackle unfamiliar problems.
+Your ability to link ideas together across the subject will be strengthened.
+You will develop your confidence to tackle unfamiliar problems.